 Terms of Offer

 In accepting an offer of financial aid, you acknowledge responsibility for understanding and complying with all the laws, regulations and rules that govern the various financial aid programs.
-The TERMS OF OFFER is an official agreement between you and the Office of Financial Aid, Scholarships and Veterans Services and is in force throughout the term of the award.
+The TERMS OF OFFER is an official agreement between you and the Office of Financial Aid and Scholarships Department and is in force throughout the term of the award.
 Failure to comply with all of the laws, regulations and rules, may result in cancellation or an adjustment of the award and may require repayment of part or all funds disbursed to you.
 Because the laws and rules governing financial aid programs frequently change, the TERMS OF OFFER is subject to change without prior notice.
 The following general requirements apply to all financial aid programs:

 - Enrollment, Change in Enrollment Status, Late Starting Classes, and Withdrawal: Our offer of financial aid is made on the condition that you are enrolled and attending courses at this college.
-To receive a full-time award, you must enroll in and maintain a minimum of twelve units throughout the semester.
+To receive a full-time award, you must enroll in and maintain a minimum of 12 units throughout the semester.
 You will receive an award for three-quarter time status if you enroll in and maintain 9 to 11.5 units.
 Half-time status is 6 to 8.5 units.
 Less than half-time payments are based on 0.5 to 5.5 units.

 - Late-Starting/Short-Term Classes will not be counted towards your enrollment status until the class actually starts.
 As a result, your disbursement may be reduced or delayed until the actual class begins.